Chart Color Schemes

 Hillarys is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hillarys' dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
-Home ownership in Hillarys was at 45.4%, with the rest being mortgaged (41.0%) or rented (13.5%).
-The median monthly mortgage repayment in Hillarys was $2,400, higher than Perth metro's average of $2,080.
-Weekly rent in Hillarys was recorded at $490, compared to Perth metro's $400.
-Nationally, Hillarys' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Hillarys, as assessed in the latest Census, 89.6% of dwellings were houses while 10.5% comprised semi-detached homes, apartments, and other types.
+In contrast, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Hillarys stood at 45.4%, with mortgaged dwellings at 41.0% and rented ones at 13.5%.
+The median monthly mortgage repayment was $2,400, higher than Perth metro's average of $2,080.
+Weekly rent median in Hillarys was $490, compared to Perth metro's $400.
+Nationally, Hillarys' mortgage repayments were significantly higher at $2,400 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing